ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ballerina run calculator --config myConfig.conf 4 5
 ```

+### Ballerina Native

+The Ballerina Native feature is the introduction of an LLVM based backend for the Ballerina compiler.
+It allows
+Ballerina programs to be compiled into native executables.

+#### Prerequisites
+- Unix based (Linux/MacOS) operating system to run the initial version.
+Other operating systems will be supported in
+future versions.
+- Be sure you have the GCC compiler installed.
+(It is possible to use `clang` or `ld` .
+But the current recommended
+option is `gcc`)

+#### Supported language constructs
+- `main` function (args are ignored)
+- `int` and `boolean` types
+- `if` condition
+- `while` loop
+- Function calls and return values
+- Partial support for `println` for `int` values

+#### How to run
+- build a Ballerina program with the native flag
+`ballerina build --native -o myballerinamain  myballerinamain.bal`

+- Run the created executable
+`./myballerinamain`

+#### Command line flags
+Following additional flags are valid when the `--native` flag is provided:
+`--dump-bir` prints the Ballerina intermediate representation
+`--dump-llvm-ir` prints the LLVM intermediate representation assembly code

 ## Standard Library

 - Support for HTTP 1.1 pipelining
 - Enhanced support for compression/decompression
-- Status code and reason are now optional parameters for the `close` action of the WebSocket connector
+- Change of status code and reason to be optional parameters for the `close` action of the WebSocket endpoint
-- Support for direct configuration of SSL certificates and keys without keystores
+- Support to directly configurate SSL certificates and keys without keystores
-- Support for defining enum type in gRPC request/response messages
+- Support to define enum type in gRPC request/response messages

 ## Build & Package Management